ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 Produce a system architecture diagram (e.g. Visio, Powerpoint) using any of the commercial cloud providers' ecosystem to explain your design.
 Please also indicate clearly if you have made any assumptions at any point.

 Share about the `pros` and `cons` of your design to justify the decisions you have made.

-## Section 4: Charts and APIs

-Your team decided to design a dashboard to display the statistic of COVID19 cases.
-You are tasked to display one of the components of the dashboard which is to display a visualisation representation of number of COVID19 cases in Singapore over time.

-Your team decided to use the public data from https://documenter.getpostman.com/view/10808728/SzS8rjbc#b07f97ba-24f4-4ebe-ad71-97fa35f3b683.

-Display a graph to show the number cases in Singapore over time using the APIs from https://covid19api.com/.

-_Note: please submit screenshots of the dashboard_

-## Section 5: Machine Learning

-Using the dataset from https://archive.ics.uci.edu/ml/datasets/Car+Evaluation, create a machine learning model to predict the buying price given the following parameters:

-- Maintenance = High
-- Number of doors = 4
-- Lug Boot Size = Big
-- Safety = High
-- Class Value = Good

 ## Section 6: What is Data Engineering?